How the timeline for banning petrol and diesel cars has shifted over the years

 In November 2020, Mr Johnson announced the sale of new cars and vans powered wholly by petrol or diesel would be banned from 2030.

+Mr Shapps said bringing the phase-out date forward by five years “could create 40,000 extra jobs by 2030, particularly in our manufacturing heartlands of the North East and across the Midlands”.

-New hybrid cars and vans that can travel a “significant distance” with no carbon emissions would still be permitted up to 2035 under his policy.
+New hybrid cars and vans that can travel a “significant distance” with no carbon emissions would still be permitted up to 2035 under Mr Johnson’s policy.

 As recently as this month, Rishi Sunak insisted the 2030 date for conventionally fuelled new cars and vans “remains Government policy”.